tallarium/corber/pages/cli.md

 ### cordovaid flag

-com.embercordova.yourAppName is the default cordovaid, which ultimately represents your iOS and Android project ids.
+io.corber.yourAppName is the default cordovaid, which ultimately represents your iOS and Android project ids.
 Android projects _require_ reverse domain app ids.

 By release, you should update id to com.yourdomain.foo.
 This is achieved by setting the `id` property on the `widget` node in the `corber/cordova/config.xml`.